 Sauvage EDT Top, Middle, and Base Notes

 Sauvage EDT has a clear opening, a clear middle, and a clear end.
-You’ll notice that the uplifting, bright start is a prominent feature of EDT that’ll draw you in.
+I definitely noticed that the uplifting, bright start is a prominent feature of EDT which was one of the things that first drew me in.

 Top notes include refreshing Calabrian bergamot, which is a citrus fruit with a complex and sweet flavor.
 Bergamot’s scent is “similar to lime, but with floral, herbal, and resinous undertones.”